-Minimum qualifications vary by state, so check with your state licensing agency.
+Minimum qualifications for child care staff vary by state, so check with your state licensing agency.
 These requirements usually include:

 - Minimum age, usually 18 years

 - Education level, usually a high school diploma or equivalent

 You may want your child care staff to have additional qualifications.
 Child Care Aware® of America recommends that all family child care providers and child care center staff have at least 40 hours of initial training, including Cardiopulmonary Resuscitation (CPR), first aid and other basic safety and health training, in addition to information about child development before they work with children.
 Child Care Aware® of America also recommends that all providers complete 24 hours of annual training.

 The Child Development Associate (CDA) credential is a nationally accepted early childhood credential awarded by the Council for Professional Recognition.
 It shows that a person has a specific amount of training hours and experience working with young children.
 The credential is earned by individual providers working in both child care centers and family child care programs.
 It is not a credential for the entire program.

 - Be 18 years of age or older

 - Hold a high school diploma or General Educational Development diploma (GED)